 Is There a Difference Between Primary and Secondary Protection?

-When reading or hearing about flame-resistant clothing, you may frequently hear the terms “primary protection” and “secondary protection.”
-What exactly do these terms mean?
+When learning about flame-resistant clothing, you may frequently hear the terms “primary protection” and “secondary protection.”
+What do these terms mean?
 Does secondary protection offer less safety than primary protection?

-The real difference between these two designations lies in the clothing’s intended usage and the level of protection it offers as a result of this intended usage.
-The following is a brief breakdown of the two levels of protection.
+The real difference between these two designations lies in the clothing’s intended usage and the protection it offers as a result of this intended usage.
+The following is a brief breakdown of the two protection levels.

 1. Primary Protection

-Primary protection refers to flame-resistant clothing that is designed to be worn during activities where the wearer will constantly be exposed to flames, radiant heat and potential molten substance splash.
-One easy example to point to is a firefighter’s gear.
-When out answering a call, the firefighter will be exposed to extreme conditions and will need the additional measures offered by primary protection gear.
+Primary protection refers to flame-resistant clothing designed for use during activities that will frequently expose the wearer to flames, radiant heat and potential molten substance splash.
+One familiar example to point to is a firefighter’s gear.
+When out answering a call, the firefighter will encounter extreme conditions and will need the additional measures offered by primary protection gear.